GautamGupta/bb-legacy-plugins/bbpm/trunk/readme.txt

 * bbPress Smilies now works with bbPM.
 * The username dropdown is slightly easier to click on.
 * Static reply form suggested by [rbat](http://bbpress.org/plugins/topic/bbpm/page/16/#post-5263) added as an option
+* Fixed a bug with adding members to a thread on forums with pretty permalinks turned off

 = 1.0 =
 * Danish translation from Daniel Juhl